aimee-mcneil-melville/ToDo-Full-Stack/README.md

 You should see the id printed in the console.
 Yay!
 Now we can find the cat the user is looking for and render just that cat out to the user.
 Get the correct cat from the cats array in the data object and pass it as the second argument to the render function.

-Fill out the `catsShow.hbs` template so that you can see the name of the cat.
+Fill out the `show.hbs` template so that you can see the name of the cat.
 Hint: if you are stuck with passing the individual cat to the `catShow` view, notice how `/cats` passes the cats array to the view.

 ## Release 3

 Study meowtown and add more properties to each `cat` object.
-Now update the `catsIndex` and `catsShow` templates.
+Now update the `index` and `show` templates.

 ## Release 4

 Add a new route that listens for requests to `/cats/new`.
-Render the `catsNew` form.
+Render the `new` form.
 Check it out!

 ## Release 5